Radnor Ward improvements

 Staff Arts Club

-A varied programme of one off workshops and short courses open to all hospital staff.
+A varied programme of one off workshops and short courses open to all hospital staff, including volunteers.